feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ![Overview](production-simple.png)

 {% hint style="success" %}
 **Important note:** Feast is highly customizable and modular.
 Most Feast blocks are loosely connected and can be used independently.
-Hence, you are free to build your own production configuration.&#x20;
+Hence, you are free to build your own production configuration.

 For example, you might not have a stream source and, thus, no need to write features in real-time to an online store.
 Or you might not need to retrieve online features.
 Feast also often provides multiple options to achieve the same goal.
 We discuss tradeoffs below.
 {% endhint %}